 motions they expect to file, and whether any of the motions can be avoided by stipulations, amendments, or other cooperative activity.

 Contents of the Joint Report.
 The joint report must state, to the extent practicable, the parties' positions on the subjects set forth in sections (b) and (d) of this rule.
-In addition, the joint report must state whether any party has demanded a jury trial under Rule 29, and if so, whether any other party disputes the right a jury trial.
+In addition, the joint report must state whether any party has demanded a jury trial under Rule 29, and if so, whether any other party disputes the right to a jury trial.
 The joint report may include any other matters a party deems appropriate.
 However, in the joint report, the parties must not discuss details of settlement negotiations, criticize the rejection of proposed agreements, or argue that another party has taken unreasonable positions.
 A party’s signature, or authorized signature, on the joint report is the party’s certification that the party conferred in good faith regarding the subjects set forth in this rule.

 Contents of the Proposed Scheduling Order.
 The parties must submit a proposed scheduling order with their joint report.
 The proposed scheduling order must specify deadlines for the following by month, day, and year: